YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/README.md

 - _Ready To Publish and Create Documenttation Website_
-    -  run [`mkdocs gh-deploy`](https://www.mkdocs.org/user-guide/deploying-your-docs/), it will return the web address of your new site.
+    -  run `mkdocs gh-deploy` [Additional Information](https://www.mkdocs.org/user-guide/deploying-your-docs/), it will return the web address of your new site.
     -  Visit the address to check out the results
     -  Add links in your Tool/App to link to the documenatation